Libenu

 What’s a story about your organization that is meaningful to you?

 One of the most touching Libenu stories happened the day our ladies moved into their new home.
 The day was bustling and frenetic, with the women moving in and unpacking their belongings.
-Amidst the activity, I glanced over to the couch in the living room and saw E, a young woman with Down Syndrome, using sign language to communicate with H, a client who was nonverbal.
+Amidst the activity, I glanced over to the couch in the living room and saw E, a young woman with Down Syndrome, using sign language to communicate with H, a resident who was nonverbal.
 I sat down next to them and asked E where she learned to sign.
 E explained that when she was younger, she was unable to speak and her mother taught her to sign.
 She wanted to reach out to H to make her feel at home and alleviate her fears.
 Soon all of the ladies gathered around and asked E to teach them a few signs so that they too could engage with H. It was at that moment I realized that Libenu is so much more than bricks and mortar – we are a caring community and family.

 How would you connect your organization to a Jewish text or value?

 As an organization that seeks social justice, equality, opportunity, and inclusion for people with disabilities, Libenu is connected to the verse in Parshat Shoftim “Tzedek Tzedek Tirdof” – “ Justice, Justice you shall pursue.”
 We are also deeply rooted in the philosophical belief that All of Israel is Responsible for One Another and that we must take care of the most vulnerable members.
-At Libenu, we believe that each one of our clients is like a jewel in a crown, precious and beautiful.
+At Libenu, we believe that each one of our residents is like a jewel in a crown, precious and beautiful.
 Although the jewels are diverse, each one is an integral part of that crown.
 If one jewel falls out, just one, the integrity of the entire crown is diminished in value.
 That is how we view our community.
 If we lose one family because we could not provide service for their child, our entire community is diminished in value.

 Who has inspired you in the work that you are doing?